isxGames/isxSQLite/README.md

 isxSQLite is designed for no-hassle compiling using Visual Studio 2015.
 All required libraries and headers are included here on the repository.

 1. Double-click `isxSQLite.sln` to load the solution in Visual Studio 2015.
-2. Ensure that the build configuration is set to 'Release' (default)
+2. Ensure that the build configuration is set to 'Release', which is the default, or 'Release (x64)', if you prefer a x64 extension.
 3. Right-click on the isxSQLite project in the Solution Explorer and select "Properties".
-Ensure that the "Output Directory" is set to a valid location.
-You will most likely want it to be your `/InnerSpace/Extensions/` directory.
-(The default is `..\Extensions\`, which assumes that your isxSQLite directory is at `/InnerSpace/isxSQLite`.)
+Set the "Output Directory" to a valid location for the current configuration.
+For 'release', you would want it to be your /innerspace/Extensions/ISXDK35 folder.
+For 'release (x64)', it should be /innerspace/x64/Extensions/ISXDK35.

 At this point, simply choose "Build->Build Solution" and the isxSQLite.dll will be generated.